stianjsu/messeption/readme.md

 - 'java' folders contain java-files for code logic and module-info files for declaring dependencies in the project
 - 'resources' folders contain JSON files for text saving and java-fxml files for ui representation

-In order to start the application use mvn javafx:run in messeption/ui

 ## Workflow:
 - During this developement process we have used a number of different strategies and techniques to improve workflow and group efficiency